PaigeM89/Wraith/README.md

         on_empty_message "Please enter a valid name"
         // clear display (so the prompt doesn't appear multiple times) on loop clear_on_loop
-        // execute this builder and return a string execute
     }

+namePrompt() // executes the  prompt and returns the user's input
 ```

 See the `examples` folder for more examples on how to use Wraith.